 “…direct interaction with a team intended to help members make coordinated and task appropriate use of their collective resources in accomplishing the team’s work”.

 – Hackman & Wageman*, 2005

-Today, much of the existing team coaching literature focuses on ‘team performance’.
+Today, much of the existing literature focuses on ‘team performance’.
 This reminds me of the early days of workplace coaching, where myself and many others were influenced by Sir John Whitmore’s^ seminal 1992 book ‘Coaching for Performance’.
 And, of course, it’s no surprise that ‘performance’ appeals to clients keen for coaching to unlock further success in their organisations.
 Since those early days however, coaching has evolved from a simple focus on performance to become much more all-encompassing, for example; coaching for learning, development, transformation, growth, meaning and purpose, well-being, emotional intelligence and much more.
 Over time I believe that team coaching will also shift beyond a primary emphasis on team performance.
 Indeed, one could argue that team performance is the responsibility of the team and the team’s leader, not the coach at all.

 Following Hackman & Wageman’s* definition my own beliefs are that collaboration is the most critical key to team effectiveness.
 I have developed my own approach to team coaching, ‘relational team coaching.

 “Relational team coaching puts connectedness and collaboration at the heart of team effectiveness.”